ZeshanZa/CS370-Project-/documentation.md

 The main page contains the base layout (located in the LayOuts folder) for all of our pages.
 This base layout contains tabs at the top of that redirects the user to different pages: Home, Matching, Friends, Skills & Profile, and Settings.
 The main functionality of the front page is the ability for a user to add projects to their portfolio.
 An axios put method is used to update and store these projects in the user's database in the backend.
 Other axios methods allow for the user to add contributors to their projects or even delete their whole project.

+#### Notifications
+The main page layout also includes a notifications tab that has matching and friend request notifications and redirects users to the related page when viewing the notification.

 ### Profile
 In the profile page, the user can edit their full name, major, include a GitHub URL, and their bio.
 All of this is updated and fetched, to and from the backend, with an axios get and axios put method.
 Another axios method is also used to update the skills in the backend whenever the user makes a change there.